 Functionality

+This document uses RAMBO as the program name, however the market name for the program is Sprint Framily.
+The words RAMBO and Sprint Framily will be used interchangeably throughout the document.
 This API can be called in different modes.
-The primary use case for this API are, to lookup current RAMBO group information based on input groupId or subscriber/ban identifier.
+The primary use case for this API is, to lookup current RAMBO group information based on input groupId or subscriber/ban identifier.

 Following are the different modes this API can be called.

 Mode#1: Lookup RAMBO group information by providing one of the fields under groupIdentifierInfo structure.
 The corresponding response structure for this input is, groupList.groupInfo.